BIOINF-3010-7150

 Book I provided 2 datasets in EIGENSTRAT format.
 As a reminder, the EIGENSTRAT format consists of 3 files:

-Computer Unarchive the practical data (stored in ~/data/genomics/ancient/) in your working directory.
+Computer Copy R scripts and unarchive the practical data (stored in ~/data/genomics/ancient/) in your working directory.

 mkdir -p ~/Project_12_2/{data,results,scripts}